 Baby ‘Bearcat’ born at Sussex zoo for first time in zoo’s 100 year history

+Baby ‘bearcat’ born at Sussex zoo for first time in its 100 year history

-During routine morning checks on the August 8, zookeepers at Drusillas were delighted to discover Drusillas had a brand-new resident - a tiny baby binturong, known as a binlet.
+During routine morning checks on the August 8, zookeepers at Drusillas were delighted to discover Drusillas had a new resident - a tiny baby binturong, known as a binlet.

-The creature, who keepers have named ‘Boots’, has become the very first binturong ever born at Drusillas across its 100-years.
+The creature, who keepers have named ‘Boots’, has become the first binturong ever born at Drusillas in its 100-years.

 Binturongs, often nicknamed ‘bearcats’, are native to the rainforests of Southeast Asia.
 They are listed as vulnerable by the IUCN Red List, with wild populations in steep decline due to deforestation, the illegal wildlife trade, and exploitation in the civet coffee industry.